StackVista/stackstate-docs/use/health-state-and-event-notifications/add-a-health-check.md

 ## Synchronize external health data

 Existing health checks on an external monitoring system can be synchronized and added to StackState topology elements.
-For details see [synchronize health data from an external monitoring system](/configure/health/health-synchronization.md)
+For details see [health synchronization](/configure/health/health-synchronization.md)

 ## See also